aveenthoven/TrafficModel/README.md

 # TrafficModel

 All the code used for the report.
-The animation was maid with the mideterm-2citymodel_animation notebook culminating in the video vissible at:
+The animation was made with the mideterm-2citymodel_animation notebook culminating in the video vissible at:
 <a href="https://www.youtube.com/watch?v=iXZuUA6Owq4">Animation!</a>